lucasDUM/Pi_Puck-ROS2-Code-Examples/README.md

 ## ROS2
 ## Frontier detection
 This part consists of a OpenCV-based frontier detector node, a filter node and an assigner node.
 It is based partially on [this](https://github.com/hasauino/rrt_exploration) implementaion in ROS.
 So, please check that out.

+The OpenCV-based frontier detector node is designed to run indivually on each robot, this is a local algorithmn.
+Make parameter for topic to easily assign name.

 **Subscribed Topics**
  - The map (Topic name is defined by the ```~map_topic``` parameter) ([nav_msgs/OccupancyGrid](http://docs.ros.org/api/nav_msgs/html/msg/OccupancyGrid.html))